 Fitbit wants you to know that now, more than ever, it makes a model that can match your taste.
-The Alta is the popular fitness tracker company's latest attempt to reach the last remaining few holdouts who haven't been sold on its previous efforts, like the Fitbit Charge HR and Fitbit Surge.
+The Alta was another attempt from the popular fitness tracker company to reach the last remaining few holdouts who hadn't been sold on its previous efforts, like the Fitbit Charge HR and Fitbit Surge.

 What sets the Alta apart from the fleet of Fitbits?
 Its looks, primarily.
 It's a move forward for the company, but not done without looking back on its past.
 The Alta is a refined iteration of the older Fitbit Zip and Fitbit One, each of which house a modular, thus removable, sensor.

 Obviously influenced by the big impact that more trendy wearables are making in the tech and fashion scenes, Fitbit's Alta might seem like a "me too" fitness tracker on the surface.
 But can it stand on its own?

 Well, sure.
 This fitness tracker nails the look and it has the fairly reliable Fitbit app to fall back on, as well.
 Out of the box, it offers accurate step tracking, super strong battery life and easy exercise and activity monitoring.

 Like most wearables, you are the one in control of how much you wring out of the tracking experience.
 When it comes to Fitbit's Alta, you can closely keep watch on each movement, moment of rest, and daily weight, then set goals to improve upon each.
 But, you don't have to.

 The Alta scales nicely to both entry-level and more hardcore users, with a dead-simple user interface (no buttons, just touch) and incredible battery life.
 SmartTrack, the new automatic exercise recognition feature, saves a trip to the phone to queue a workout.
 It's also customizable (at an additional cost,) so even the fashionistas can track in style.